klozn/10-javascript/50-web-development/20-javascript/20-typescript-codelabs/codelab04/README.md

     - Bula (yellow)
     - Yaka (red)
 - A FruitTree has the following behavior
-    - `HarvestFruit` which will empty the array of FruitItems
+    - `harvestFruit` which will empty the array of FruitItems

 A Forest contains Trees
 - A Forest has the following behavior
-    - `DisplayTrees` which returns a String containing the total amount of trees in the forest and the textual representation of every tree
+    - `displayTrees` which returns a String containing the total amount of trees in the forest and the textual representation of every tree
-    - `ForestFire` which removes all the FruitTrees from the Forest
+    - `forestFire` which removes all the FruitTrees from the Forest

 Create a class that:
 - Creates a forest with 10 or more trees.
     - Some trees should be FruitTrees, give them some FruitItems!
-- Uses the DisplayTrees method
+- Uses the displayTrees method
-- Uses the ForestFire method
+- Uses the forestFire method
-- Uses the DisplayTrees method again
+- Uses the displayTrees method again